 A lot of people don’t know that emotional stress and mental stress keeps the cortisol increasing.
 If you allow yourself to fall into the trap of NOT recovering and beating yourself up, you will begin to produce excess cortisol.
 The same as the struggle phase, recovery phase is also prone to producing excess cortisol.
 We need cortisol for accelerating the breakdown of proteins to amino acids, to defend the body against infection.
 It is also necessary for the recovery from injury.
 However, high levels of cortisol or excess cortisol in the blood can decrease white blood cells and antibody formation.
 This will dramatically limit you for getting back into the flow.
 Not recovering properly will limit you by getting back into the struggle phase therefore limit getting into flow.

-If you want to learn more about the 4 cycles of Flow State, check out this tutorial.
+If you want to learn more about the 4 cycles of Flow State, check out our tutorial.
 You can also sign up to this FREE HACK THE FLOW STATE COURSE wherein you’ll receive daily email talking about how to hack your flow state using this 4 flow cycles with other useful tools to your journey to greatness!
 Subscribe and get it for FREE!

 Hack Your Flow: Understanding Flow Cycles, with Steven Kotler | Big Think.
 (2015).
 Retrieved February 15, 2016, from http://bigthink.com/videos/hack-your-flow-understanding-flow-cycles-with-steven-kotler